kahwee/guriddo-formatfactory/README.md

 Currently, the only valid formatTo in Guriddo is 'Raw'.
 It just doesn't escape HTML for you.

 ### More information

+Guriddo FormatFactory is written specifically for the latest version of SlickGrid.
+It is written in CoffeeScript, the build process is committed as well.

+Uses the following libraries.

 * SlickGrid: https://github.com/mleibman/SlickGrid
 * Moment.js: http://momentjs.com/docs/#/parsing/